syncfusion-content/fileformat-docs/File-Formats/PDF-to-image/Converting-PDF-pages-into-Images-in-ASP-NET-MVC.md

 ---
 title: Converting PDF pages into images in ASP.NET MVC| Syncfusion
-description: Learn about Converting PDF pages into images in ASP.NET MVC using Syncfusion PdfToImageConverter.
+description: Learn about Converting PDF pages into images in ASP.NET MVC with easy steps using Syncfusion PdfToImageConverter library.
 platform: file-formats
 control: PDF to image
 documentation: UG